warpedvoxels/old-animations/README.md

 # Old Animations

-Old Animations is a free and open-source mod targeting the client-side of Minecraft that backport animations from legacy versions to newer ones.
+Old Animations is a free and open-source mod targeting the client-side of Minecraft to backport animations from legacy versions to newer ones.

 # Table of contents